Phrogz/PerfectGRUIndoorSchedule/README.md

-Explorations attempting to find the "best" schedule for a particular indoor Ultimate frisbee league.

 While [Rephinez](https://github.com/Phrogz/rephinez) provides a mechanism for roughly finding good league schedules for large leagues, we happened to be running a league with "small" combinations.
 We wanted to see if we could